About Lowell Milken

 Another organization creating exceptional learning opportunities for educators, students and the community at large is the Lowell Milken Center for Unsung Heroes.
 Established by Lowell in 2007 in collaboration with 1992 Kansas Milken Educator Norman Conard, the Center discovers, develops and communicates the stories of Unsung Heroes who have made a profound and positive difference on the course of history.
 Through student-driven, project-based learning, communities learn that each person—regardless of age or circumstances—has the responsibility and the power to take actions that create positive change in the world by improving the lives of others.
 LMC's inspiring projects have reached more than one million students in all 50 states with growing global reach.

 In 2011, UCLA School of Law established the Lowell Milken Institute for Business Law and Policy to extend greater opportunities to students, faculty, young law practitioners and alumni.
-Building on the school's already outstanding programs, the Institute provides expanded expanded curriculum, clinical experience and scholarships for students; additional research opportunities and fellowships for faculty; respected business law conferences and a $100,000 Prize for New Entrepreneurs.
+Building on the school's already outstanding programs, the Institute provides expanded studies in business law and policy, clinical experience, additional research opportunities for faculty, along with faculty fellowships, student scholarships, awards and business law conferences.
 The knowledge, skills and experience available through the Lowell Milken Institute will help ensure that UCLA law students are prepared to assume leadership roles in the practice of law as well as in business, government and philanthropy.

 Further education efforts championed by Lowell include the Hoffmitz Milken Center for Typography at Art Center College of Design, which honors the legacy of Leah Hoffmitz Milken, a letterform expert known for unique logotypes and typefaces and a legendary professor for two decades.
 The Center is dedicated to setting the global standard of excellence in typography and design education at a time of rapidly changing visual communication methods and devices.